How to Isolate the Effect of Strategy and Test its True ImpactJuly 21, 2009 by Stacey Barr

 If you see changes in your performance result that correlate with when you expected to see such changes, and you can rule out other obvious factors, then it’s looking like reasonably good news for your strategy.

-Method 2: Controlled Experiments.
+Test Method 2: Controlled Experiments.

 No, you won’t need to go buy a lab coat and pocket protector.
 Controlled experiments are simply designs for how you execute your strategy, where you execute your strategy in one area, but deliberately not in another area.
 For example, imagine your strategy is a new marketing campaign to encourage people to recycle more of their domestic rubbish.
 Your measure is the percentage of tonnes of domestic rubbish that is picked up by recycling rubbish trucks.

 With a controlled experiment, you’d divide up your rubbish collection zone into two groups, let loose the marketing campaign in just one of these groups, and track your measure for both groups separately.
-You’re looking for a signficant difference between the two groups after the campaign.
+You’re looking for a significant difference between the two groups after the campaign.

-Method 3: Multi-variate Analysis.
+Test Method 3: Multi-variate Analysis.

 You don’t need a 4-year degree in statistics to get this – Microsoft Excel is enough for the basics.
 In its simplest form, multi-variate analysis is a collection of time series graphs you can visually examine to look at correlations and patterns among a range of factors that affect an outcome.